-a) suitable volunteer opportunities (e.g. types, length),
+f) Suitable volunteer opportunities (e.g. types, length)

-Various volunteering opportunities be suitable can for unemployed people.
+Various volunteering opportunities can be suitable for unemployed people.
 The advantages of involving this group into volunteering are that they can spend more time in such an activity and they can also work during mornings.
 Activities that require contact with other people might be more suitable for unemployed volunteers than tasks done individually because after the loss of a job people often face a lack of social contacts and in some cases even social isolation.
 At the same time, it is necessary for the volunteer organization to be aware and ready that there is a high probability the volunteer will stop volunteering if he/she finds a job.

-b) suitable environment, preparation of staff and other volunteers for involvement of this target groups

-If your organization makes the decision to work with unemployed volunteers, it is important to know what are your goals and reasons why you want to use this opportunity.
+g) Suitable environment, preparation of staff and other volunteers for involvement of this target groups If your organization makes the decision to work with unemployed volunteers, it is important to know what are your goals and reasons why you want to use this opportunity.
 One of the fundamental motives is to provide the volunteer opportunity to all individuals.
 Another reason is to help the unemployed to maintain, develop or to restore their work habits and to show them that the society can utilize their skills.
 Volunteering is beneficial for all involved parties.
 An unemployed volunteer can demonstrate, expand and utilize their potential and skills for individuals or organizations that need their help.

 The group of unemployed can be very diverse.
 You can have one volunteer that can be managed very easily, but in the same group, you can have another volunteer that may face various issues.
 We recommend you evaluate your internal capacity if you are thinking about starting to work with this target group.

-c) recruitment (where to look for the target group), who to involve, what partners

-The labor office (job centre) is one of the best institutions to be able to acquire relevant contacts for unemployed volunteers.
-To be able to achieve the goal - to involve unemployed people as the target group into volunteering - it is necessary that the volunteer centers/organizations will engage in close cooperation with the labor office or a similar organization consultancy for unemployed providing people in their geographical area.
+h) Recruitment (where to look for the target group), who to involve, what partners cooperation with the labor office or a similar organization providing consultancy for unemployed people in their geographical area.
 It is crucial that the employees of the labor offices and similar organizations identify potential volunteers and connect them with the volunteer center/organization.
 The labor office employees should emphasize the benefits of volunteering and the impact it can have on the increased chances of unemployed people to improve their position in the labor market.
-It would be ideal, if labor office employees would - during their consultations with job applicants - offer the volunteering as an alternative activity which, despite not being paid, can help a longterm unemployed person to gain new skills and experience.
+It would be ideal, if labor office employees would - during their consultations with job applicants - offer the volunteering as an alternative activity which, despite not being paid, can help a long-term unemployed person to gain new skills and experience.
 In the case that a good candidate for volunteering is identified, they can connect him/her with a volunteer center/organization or provide him/her with handout/leaflet and explain him/her what will be the next steps.